Skip to content

 Tips for organising your records retention schedule

-Inventory- Each department should be responsible for a complete inventory of their records, identifying which records can be sent to storage and which can be securely shredded.
+• Inventory: Each department should be responsible for a complete inventory of its records, identifying which records can be sent to storage and which can be securely shredded.
 Keep on top of your inventory to ensure it is up to date and accurate so you can retrieve records promptly.

-If your business needs support with storing documents for the duration of their retention periods or shredding them when possible, get in touch with our team today.
+With over 28 years of dedicated experience in document management, Shredall SDS Group is ideally positioned to assist businesses with all aspects of their document retention policy needs.
+If your business needs support with advice on retention schedules, storing documents for the duration of their retention periods or shredding them when possible, get in touch with our team today.

 Get a quick quote today